vorso/who-crashed-my-project/README.md

 6. A final crash report is generated and shown.
 Plugins which caused a crash are shown in red.

 I hope this helps!

-Note: The Java program must be run in administrator mode as the VST + VST3 folders are only editable by administrators by default.